Nuyorican Women

 • Giannina Braschi: Author of the Nuyorican literary classics such as Yo-Yo Boing! and United States of Banana; her work is foundational to the radical linguistic and philosophical merging of the diaspora.

-• Julia de Burgos: Legendary poet and activist; considered the spiritual frontrunner of the Nuyorican literary movement who spent her final years writing and organizing in New York.
+• Julia de Burgos: Legendary poet and activist; considered the frontrunner of the Nuyorican literary movement.

-• Nicholasa Mohr: Her novel Nilda was one of the first major works by a Puerto Rican woman to document the coming-of-age experience in El Barrio.
+• Nicholasa Mohr: Her novel Nilda is a beloved coming-of-age story set in El Barrio.

-• Esmeralda Santiago: Author of the quintessential diaspora memoirs When I Was Puerto Rican and Almost a Woman; her work is a cornerstone of the Nuyorican narrative.
+• Esmeralda Santiago: Author of When I Was Puerto Rican and Almost a Woman; her books are a cornerstone of the Nuyorican narrative.

 Giannina Braschi, author of Yo-Yo Boing! and United States of Banana